History of East Germany: The uprising of June 1953

 Stalin died in March 1953.
 In June the SED, hoping to give workers an improved standard of living, announced the New Course which replaced the Planned Construction of Socialism.
-The New Course in East Germany was based on the economic policy initiated by Georgi Malenkov in the Soviet Union.
+The New Course in East Germany was based on the economic policy initiated by Georgy Malenkov in the Soviet Union.
 Malenkov's policy, which aimed at improvement in the standard of living, stressed a shift in investment toward light industry and trade and a greater availability of consumer goods.
 The SED, in addition to shifting emphasis from heavy industry to consumer goods, initiated a program for alleviating economic hardships.
 This led to a reduction of delivery quotas and taxes, the availability of state loans to private business, and an increase in the allocation of production material.

 While the New Course increased the consumer goods workers could get, there were still high production quotas.
 When work quotas were raised in 1953, it led to the 1953 Uprising.
 Strikes and demonstrations happened in major industrial centers.
 The workers demanded economic reforms.
 The Volkspolizei and the Soviet Army suppressed the uprising, in which approximately 100 participants were killed.